copperwater/xNetHack/doc/xnh-changelog-6.0.md

   it to 1.
 If the engulfer is amorphous, its HP is only cut by 25%.
 There's no longer a special case for unique engulfers (Juiblex counts under the amorphous rule).
+- Getting lifesaved lowers current and maximum Con by 2, to a minimum of 3.

 ### Interface changes